hanpari/sovereign/source/02/052_drama.md

 Samara always addressed Andrey by his surname.
 Originally, Gromov thought she did not like Andrey and tried to keep a distance from him since he was a noisy and unpolished "diamond in raw".
 But even so, she always insisted on meeting the both of them, treating Andrey like an old friend, sometimes almost making Gromov jealous.
 She acted more detached during the rare opportunities when she and Gromov were alone.

-"Peter is a fine fellow, my favorite buddy.
-Certainly better than certain chatter-box.
-I see no reason why I should not be happy."
+"Peter is a fine fellow, my favorite buddy," Gromov insisted lightly.
+He did not lie, though.
+In his opinion, Peter Grasov possesed qualities a woman should appreciate in a man: reliable, succesful, handsome, and kind-hearted.
+Compared to Peter, Gromov felt unworthy.
+"I see no reason why I should not be happy."

 "If I am not mistaken, I met you two about a year ago," Samara sighed and put her slender hand on his.
 "Two brave soldiers who wanted to shoot my dog."